-Kentish Town Station is due to close on June 26 this year in order for essential work on the station to be carried out.
+Kentish Town Station closed in June last year for essential work on the station to be carried out.
 Transport for London has revealed that the station’s escalators, which were originally installed in 1997, are “the most unreliable” on the network.

-Further work is planned to be carried out during this year, including the removal of the ticket office that has become redundant, to realign and add additional ticket gates in order to create more space for customers.
+Further work is planned to be carried out, including the removal of the ticket office that has become redundant, to realign and add additional ticket gates in order to create more space for customers.
 A deep clean, a fresh lick of paint, an installation of a new floor, a retiling of the walls, and a freshen-up of all of the station’s signage are all in the works to give it its makeover.

-Whilst the tube station will be closed for a year, Kentish Town Thameslink station will remain open for the duration of the improvements.
+Whilst the tube station will be closed for a year and three months, Kentish Town Thameslink station will remain open for the duration of the improvements.
 Customers have been warned that the closure may disrupt the Thameslink service.

-Advising on the closure, Jerry Saunders, Thameslink’s customer service director, said: “Please allow an extra few minutes to get to and from your Thameslink platform as the station will be busier than normal, especially in the evening peak, and the temporary access route is narrower.”
+Advising on the closure last year, Jerry Saunders, Thameslink’s customer service director, said: “Please allow an extra few minutes to get to and from your Thameslink platform as the station will be busier than normal, especially in the evening peak, and the temporary access route is narrower.”